 - marking the weight on a separate ticket or till receipt

 In the case of customer requests for boned, trimmed or cleaned fish etc the customer should be advised whether the weight to be charged for will be before or after the product is prepared for him.

 There are no specific legal requirements regarding the sale of shellfish, which can therefore be sold by weight, volume or by the traditional shellfish-stall tub, pot, saucer, etc. Any weight or volume used to sell shellfish by must be a metric quantity - grams, kilograms or litres - and 'Government stamped' weighing and measuring equipment should be used to determine the quantity sold.
 If shellfish is sold without reference to a quantity the price for each tub, pot or saucer should be clearly indicated to customers.

-This guidance is intended as advice for traditional fishmonger businesses supplying products at the request of customers.
+This guide is intended for traditional fishmonger businesses supplying products at the request of customers.

 If your business also prepares large quantities of prepacked products in set quantities - for example, 500 g packs of frozen fish - you may wish to take advantage of packing them using the average-quantity system, which makes allowances for small variations in package weights.